WebAssembly/design/BinaryEncoding.md

 # Primitives and key terminology

+### uint8
+A single-byte unsigned integer.

+### uint16
+A two-byte little endian unsigned integer.

+### uint32
+A four-byte little endian unsigned integer.

 ### varuint32
-A [LEB128](https://en.wikipedia.org/wiki/LEB128) variable-length integer, limited to uint32_t payloads.
+A [LEB128](https://en.wikipedia.org/wiki/LEB128) variable-length integer, limited to uint32 payloads.
 Provides considerable size reduction.

 ### Pre-order encoding
 Refers to an approach for encoding syntax trees, where each node begins with an identifier, followed by any arguments or child nodes.